 We have now closed our call for abstracts for the 2019 Asia Pacific Humanitarian Leadership Conference.
-These are currently being reviewed and we will be sending out notifications during the coming weeks.

 Thank you to everyone who made a submission.

 The Conference reflects the hybrid nature of the Centre – the combination of humanitarian practice with academic rigour.
 We invite abstracts which address the conference themes in the Asia Pacific region, however we will also consider abstracts which look beyond the region.

 Presenters are encouraged to critically reflect on their topic or presentation, rather than just promoting their own work, or the work of their organisation.
 We would like to see presenters challenge their own thinking, as well as challenging others.